Thinking differently: Autism finds space in the workplace

 Joshua Kendall, author of “America’s Obsessives”, which argues that some of history’s greatest American business and political leaders became successful partly because of obsessive personality traits, says the firms that get in first on this trend are likely to reap rewards.

-“These big companies aren’t doing it out of the kindness of their heart; they are doing it because they now realize they’ve been missing something,” he said in a telephone interview.
+“These big companies aren’t doing it out of the kindness of their heart; they are doing it because they now realise they’ve been missing something,” he said in a telephone interview.

 He said the crucial question if such recruitment drives are to prove successful and sustainable is how much society will seek to accommodate people who think differently, or how much it would seek to “cure” them of their disorder.

-“These are people who have traditionally been labeled as disabled.
+“These are people who have traditionally been labelled as disabled.
 So do we want to treat them, or do we want to allow them to be as they are and adapt to them?”

 SAP says its global autism recruitment drive, which aims to employ 650 autistic people - around 1 percent of its workforce - by 2020, comes after successful pilot projects in India and Ireland.
 It is a collaborative project with Specialisterne, a Danish consultancy that gets people with autism into jobs where they can shine.